 The medical costs and lost wages from influenza are substantial.
 According to the United States Centers for Disease Control and Prevention (CDC), influenza epidemics cost $10.4 billion per year in direct medical expenses and an additional $16.3 billion in lost earnings annually in the United States.3,4 An influenza epidemic is responsible for 3.1 million hospitalized days, and 31.4 million outpatient visits annually (during the epidemic), with a total economic burden of $87.1 billion in the United States alone.4

-As the public health community commemorates the 50th and 100th anniversaries of historic and tragic influenza pandemics, this issue of Emergency Medicine Practice presents an update based on a critical appraisal of the most current literature on influenza.
+This supplement to Emergency Medicine Practice presents an update to the 2018 review, based on a critical appraisal of the most current literature on influenza.
 Recent studies on clinical presentation, diagnosis, and treatment are reviewed, and recommendations on the evaluation and management of patients with suspected symptoms of influenza are provided.
 2020 updates are highlighted in blue.

 2. “The patient had an infiltrate on chest x-ray, so bacterial pneumonia appeared to be the clear diagnosis.”